cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-02-01-sdd-and-the-future-of-software-development.md

 When thinking disappears, ambiguity leaks straight into production.
 This is why some researchers now treat prompts as a form of requirements, and argue that classic requirements methods will become even more valuable in the generative era.[^4]

-Same problem.

-Higher speed.

-Bigger blast radius.
+Same problem →  Higher speed →  Bigger blast radius.

 # SDD vs Waterfall